• Skip to primary navigation

 • It’s a great way to use up strawberries before they get old

-• The biscuit absorbs some of the liquid so it’s not overly juicy
+• The biscuit absorbs some of the liquid so it’s not overly juicy, but you’ll still need a bowl

 • Warm fruit and biscuits are a match made in heaven

-In the South, we’re always looking for an excuse to add a biscuit to something, like on top of a beef pie, or summer squash.
-You can also make strawberry biscuits or add caramelized onions and cheese to a buttermilk biscuit.
+In the South, we’re always looking for an excuse to add a biscuit to something.
 Adding them on top of fruit is just second nature in our house.

 • Fresh strawberries – to keep them fresh after buying them, try a vinegar wash, it’s magic!
 After you hull the berries, cut them in half but don’t slice them, it will make the cobbler too runny.

-• Sugar – you need some for taste and to thicken the cobbler.
+• Sugar – you need sugar not only to sweeten but to thicken the cobbler.

 • Cornstarch – strawberries are mostly water so you need a thickener.

-• Pantry items for the topping – flour, sugar, butter, baking powder, cinnamon and vanilla.
+• Pantry items for the topping – flour, sugar, butter, milk, baking powder, cinnamon and vanilla.

-• Demerara sugar – add this to the top of the biscuits to sweeten things up a bit.
+• Demerara sugar – add this to the top of the biscuits to sweeten things up a bit, you can also use turbinado sugar, both have larger crystals and work great on desserts.

 If you don’t have a food processor or just don’t feel like getting it out, you can incorporate the butter with a pastry cutter or fork.